Call us at Periodontist Office in Fort Myers Phone Number 239-936-0635 with any questions or request an appointment below.Call Us Request Appointment

 What does Periodontal or Implant treatment Cost?

 Since all patients are different, a thorough evaluation must be completed before establishing your treatment plan and the fee for your care.
 The fee for periodontal and/or implant treatment can vary considerably depending on the type of problems and the complexity and length of treatment.
-An approximate fee can sometimes be determined at your initial appointment, but more commonly, fees will be thoroughly discussed during the second visit after the diagnosis and recommended treatment has been discussed.
+An approximate fee can sometimes be determined at your initial appointment, but more commonly, fees will be thoroughly discussed during the second visit after the diagnosis and recommended treatment have been discussed.
 Our philosophy of practice is to treat you as conservatively as possible in order to achieve optimum oral health and function.

 Will My Insurance Cover The Cost?